atom-haskell-archive/haskell-ghc-mod/README.md

 # haskell-ghc-mod atom package

 Haskell Ghc-Mod opens pipe to ghc-modi and queries types, info and checks for errors.
+It uses temporary files to feed them into ghc-mod (since) it does not read from stdin)

-Error check is enabled by default on saving file (can be disabled in config)
+Error check is enabled by default on saving file (can be disabled in config).
+It is also possible to check file on the fly, while you are editing it.
+But syntax errors popping up all the time can be distracting, so this is disabled by default.

-File needs to be saved before querying types.

 Current features: